Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 #### Intro
 This tutorial shows why and how to use Poisson, Gamma, and Tweedie GLMs on an insurance claims dataset using `quantcore.glm` It was inspired by, and closely mirrors, two other GLM tutorials that used this dataset:

-1. An sklearn-learn tutorial, [Tweedie regression on insurance claims](https://scikit-learn.org/stable/auto_examples/linear_model/plot_tweedie_regression_insurance_claims.html#pure-premium-modeling-via-a-product-model-vs-single-tweedieregressor), which was created for this (partially merged) [sklearn PR](https://github.com/scikit-learn/scikit-learn/pull/9405)
+1. An sklearn-learn tutorial, [Tweedie regression on insurance claims](https://scikit-learn.org/stable/auto_examples/linear_model/plot_tweedie_regression_insurance_claims.html#pure-premium-modeling-via-a-product-model-vs-single-tweedieregressor), which was created for this (partially merged) [sklearn PR](https://github.com/scikit-learn/scikit-learn/pull/9405) that we based quantcore.glm on
 2. An R tutorial, [Case Study: French Motor Third-Party Liability Claims](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3164764) with [R code](https://github.com/JSchelldorfer/ActuarialDataScience/tree/master/1%20-%20French%20Motor%20Third-Party%20Liability%20Claims).